Ozempic in Australia: Everything you need to know

 Ban on Ozempic replicas

-The Federal Government has announced that from 1 October 2024, compounding pharmacies will be banned from producing replicas of Ozempic and Mounjaro citing a ‘clear risk to human health’ from their large-scale manufacture.
+The Federal Government announced that from 1 October 2024, compounding pharmacies will be banned from producing replicas of Ozempic and Mounjaro citing a ‘clear risk to human health’ from their large-scale manufacture.
 Compounded glucagon-like peptide-1 receptor agonists (GLP-1RA) products are not identical to the TGA-approved products Ozempic (semaglutide) or Mounjaro (tirazapetide).
 Unlike TGA-approved products, pharmacy-compounded products are not clinically evaluated by the independent regulator for safety, quality or efficacy and there have been increasing reports of patients experiencing adverse effects from their use.

 Keywords